 Your bankruptcy should not directly affect your spouse’s credit rating, as long as he or she is able to make all debt payments that he or she is required to make.
 However, this is another situation where you will need to seek clarification.
-Speaking with a trustee in bankruptcy can help you understand the exact implications of filing for personal bankruptcy for both you and your spouse.
+Speaking with a Licensed Insolvency Trustee can help you understand the exact implications of filing for personal bankruptcy for both you and your spouse.

 Joint Debt in a Divorce

 When a couple files for divorce, most of their assets are split up between the two individuals.
 However, this is not true for joint debt.
 Even after a couple separates or gets divorced, both individuals are still responsible for the joint debt that they entered into together.
 In most cases, they must share this debt until it is paid off.
 Even in situations where the separation agreement addresses that the debt is to belong to one person, this may not be binding.
 Unless the creditors have agreed to the terms of the separation agreement, this joint debt will likely remain the responsibility of both people.

 Personal bankruptcy is a legal process that is designed to help “honest yet unfortunate debtors” eliminate most (if not all) of their debts.
 If you have any questions about this process or if you are unsure as to whether or not bankruptcy is an option that you should consider, it often makes sense to speak with a trustee.